EgyptianProgrammers/Oracle-Coding-Guidelines/Oracle-SQL-and-PL-SQL-Coding-Guidelines /README.md

 # **Oracle SQL and PL/SQL Coding Guidelines**

 The main purpose of **Oracle SQL and PL/SQL Coding Guidelines** to define the standards and guidelines for Oracle PL/SQL developers.
 These guidelines will be maintained and reviewed frequently to improve it and reach the best practices to write, maintain and enhancement the Oracle SQL and Pl/SQL.
+It was created by Egyptian Programmers.

  ## Oracle SQL and PL/SQL Coding Guidelines